 - Helen Brooks

 - Tim Kirkpatrick

 Patient and public involvement

 We have been awarded a small grant from the Public Involvement Fund of the NIHR Research Design Service, North West to establish a service user reference group who will consult on all aspects of the delivery of the programme and dissemination of findings.
-We have recently recruited 3 community-dwelling service users who have used mental health care services in a prison, special hospital or secure unit to join this group.
+The Suicide, Risk and Safety Research Group (SSRG) includes community-dwelling service users who have used mental health care services in a prison, special hospital or secure unit.